DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ## Project stratification and unnormalized count matrix preparation
 The March 2020 Release includes all human DCP projects that were processed with DCP standardized pipelines (Optimus or Smart-seq2).
 Each project was stratified into individual datasets by organ and when applicable, by developmental stage (adult or fetal) or by sample processing technology (10x or Smart-seq2).
 Unnormalized gene count matrices (loom files) for the stratified Release datasets were obtained by filtering projects on the [DCP Data Portal](data.humancellatlas.org/explore/) using the stratification criteria above.

-The metadata in each count matrix file was then modified to include new ontology labels and corrections to existing ontology labels.
+The metadata in each count matrix file was modified to include new ontology labels and corrections to existing ontology labels.
 Additionally, due to a processing error, all EmptyDrops data was removed from files produced with the Optimus pipeline.
 All updated unnormalized matrix files (loom format) used for the March 2020 Release are available for download under the Release Files column of the [DCP Portal’s Data Release page](data.humancellatlas.org/explore/releases/2020-mar) (see the Pipeline Input files section).

 ## Dataset IDs
 Each dataset was given a unique ID with a “2020-Mar...” prefix.
 All dataset IDs are listed on the March 2020 Release page in the “Dataset” column.
 This Dataset ID was used to name all input and output files relevant to each dataset.